Page 1: Early life

 Journalist, poet, writer, university professor

-This biography, written by Terry Sturm, first published online in 2010.
+This biography, written by Terry Sturm, was first published in the Dictionary of New Zealand Biography in 2010.

 Thomas Allen Monro Curnow (known as Allen) was born in Timaru on 17 June 1911, the second of three sons of Tremayne Monro Curnow, an Anglican clergyman, and his wife, Jessamine Towler Gambling.